The risks of not having Multi-Factor Authentication

 Blog|by Leanne Bevan|28 September 2022

-October marks Cyber Security Awareness Month, and this year (2022), the theme is “See yourself in cyber”.
-There are four focus areas this year: multi-factor authentication, strong passwords, software updates, and protection against phishing.
+October marks Cyber Security Awareness Month, There are four focus areas this year: multi-factor authentication, strong passwords, software updates, and protection against phishing.

 This is the first in a series of blogs where we will look at each of the focus areas in more detail.
-Specifically, we will focus on the implications of not having such things in place.
+Specifically, we'll focus on the implications of not having such things in place.

 First up is multi-factor authentication.